jsdom/webidl2js/README.md

 ## Nonstandard extended attributes

-A non-standard extended attribute is baked in to webidl2js.
+One non-standard extended attribute is baked in to webidl2js:

 ### `[WebIDL2JSValueAsUnsupported=value]`